therealdreg/at90swuart/README.md

 - #define SWU_RX		PB0
 - #define SWU_TX		PB1

 And done! this is all the work necessary for ARDUINO UNO.
+Just change MCU device from AT90USB1287 to Atmega328p in Microchip Atmel Studio and compile the project.

 ### Adapt other stuff like AVR TIMERS etc